How did Deni Avdija catch the eye of Wizards GM Tommy Sheppard? It started with his name.

 Wizards send Admiral Schofield to Oklahoma City

-Admiral Schofield, who signed a three-year contract with the Wizards last summer, has been traded to Oklahoma City as part of Washington's draft-night deal with the Thunder.
+Admiral Schofield, who signed a three-year contract with the Wizards last summer, was traded to Oklahoma City as part of Washington’s draft-night deal with the Thunder.

 The Wizards announced Thursday, when the deal became official, that they sent Schofield and the rights to 37th overall pick Vit Krejci to Oklahoma City in exchange for Michigan State guard Cassius Winston, the 53rd overall pick out of Michigan State, and a second-round pick in 2024.

-The move gives Washington another backup option for Wall as the point guard is expected to make his return after going two years without a game due to an Achilles’ injury.
+The move gives Washington another backup option for Wall as the point guard is expected to make his return after two years because of an Achilles’ injury.
 Schofield, a 6-5, 241-pound wing, averaged three points and 1.4 rebounds in limited minutes in 33 games with the Wizards.